 About us

 Plant Health Australia (PHA) is the trusted coordinator of the Australian plant biosecurity system.
-We bring expertise, knowledge and stakeholders together to generate solutions that improve biosecurity outcomes to ensure the system is future-oriented and solutions-focused.
+As a not-for-profit company and a registered charity, PHA works in partnership with industry, governments, researchers and others to generate solutions that improve biosecurity outcomes and ensures the system is future-orientated and solutions-focused.

 The purpose of PHA is for government and industry to have a strong biosecurity partnership that minimises pest impacts on Australia, enhances market access and contributes to industry and community sustainability.